Sweetness: MPA theory

 The most elaborate theory of sweetness to date is the multipoint attachment theory (MPA) proposed by Jean-Marie Tinti and Claude Nofre in 1991.
 This theory involves a total of eight interaction sites between a sweetener and the sweetness receptor, although not all sweeteners interact with all eight sites.
 This model has successfully directed efforts aimed at finding highly potent sweeteners, including the most potent family of sweeteners known to date, the guanidine sweeteners.
 The most potent of these, lugduname, is about 225,000 times sweeter than sucrose.

+Culture

+Despite some recorded instances of taboos existing prohibiting sugar consumption, no culture is understood to have held taboos against sweet foods generally.